Mortgage Insurance in Singapore 2023

 These policies must cover your outstanding housing loan up to the full term of loan or until you turn 65, whichever is earlier. (source: CPF)

-How to save money with MRTA instead of HPS?
+Here are some ways to save money with a private MRTA instead of HPS

 For most people, HPS is the default mortgage insurance unless they take the effort to look for an alternative.
 Let’s see how we can save money by getting a private MRTA instead of HPS.